 When the rumor gets back to the subject of the gossip, he or she is likely to be angry.
 If you were told something in confidence, your friend will never be able to trust you again.

 It takes effort to break any bad habit.
 If you habitually fall into bad-mouthing someone else, stop and think before you open your mouth.
 You might even want to try listening more and saying less while you establish a habit of speaking in a more positive manner.

 Let's say your boss has called you out on a mistake, and you're angry, so you storm back to your desk and spew the first negative thing about your supervisor that comes to mind.
 Whether or not it is true, this is another way gossip gets started.

 As a company grows or shrinks, people love to chitchat about what is happening.
 They may start with a sliver of truth and blow it out of proportion.
 Before you know it, the rumor that the company is going out of business sends everyone into a tizzy, and it might even wind up hurting the very business that delivers your paycheck, making your gossip a self-fulfilling prophesy.

 Whether you are in school or you graduated decades ago, you probably remember how quickly rumors can spread through a school.
-While one person may be known for cheating on an exam because she was always a C student but made an A or someone partied a little too much the weekend before and might have done something that provides hours of conversation.
+People may assume someone cheated on an exam because she was always a C student but made an A. Perhaps someone partied a little too much the weekend before and might have done something that provides hours of conversation.
 Whether the rumor is true or false, once it starts spreading, it's like a freight train that is difficult to stop.
 It may start out with jeers and jokes, but gossip at school can ruin reputations.

 Etiquette of Dealing with Gossip